paulelliott/fabrication/README.markdown

 ### Fabrication ###

 Fabrication is an object generation library.
-It allows you to define Fabricators that are essentially the schematic for objects you want to generate.
-You can then generate them as needed anywhere in your app or specs.
+It allows you to define Fabricators, which are the schematics for objects you want to generate.
+You can then Fabricate objects as needed anywhere in your app or specs.

 Currently supported object types are...